MohamedAlyAhmed/Nasnav-Task/README.md

 ### Yeshtery App has the following features:

 - Add to cart: The user can add a product to the cart.
+- Remove from cart: The user can remove a product from the cart.

 ## 💻 Technologies Used